NisalaYapa/CrowdNavigationMPC/sicnav/Readme.md

-Here’s the README.md file with properly formatted Markdown syntax that uses bold, headings, and lists for improved readability:

-markdown

 # **Crowd Navigation Policies**

 This project provides several **crowd navigation policies** that can be tested using Python scripts.
 Below, you’ll find details on how to **run the policies**, **configure the environment**, and **visualize predictions**.